singamravibabu/pymasters/classes/OOP/oop_notes.md

 - The objects that we create are called "software objects"
 - These objects contain "data" and "functions" that can be performed on them

+### Encapsulation
+- Encapsulation is the concept of restricting access to certain attributes and methods to protect the data
+- Attributes prefixed with __ are considered private